 \section{Introduction}

-The diameter of plant cells, such as those of {\it Nitella flexilis}, in water ranges up to 1 $({\rm mm})$, and the flow in cells, which is called protoplasmic streaming, have recently attracted considerable interest from researchers in biological and agricultural fields \cite{VLubics-Goldstein-Protoplasma2009,ShimmenYokota-COCB2004,TominagaIto-COPB2015}.
-Figures \ref{fig-1}(a) and (b) show an optical image of plants in water and illustrate the streaming and its direction inside a cell.
+The diameter of plant cells such as those of {\it Nitella flexilis} can be as high as 1 $({\rm mm})$ in water.
+Flow in these cells, termed protoplasmic streaming, has recently attracted considerable interest from researchers in biology and agriculture \cite{VLubics-Goldstein-Protoplasma2009,ShimmenYokota-COCB2004,TominagaIto-COPB2015}.
+Figures \ref{fig-1}(a) and (b) show an optical image of a plant in water and illustrate the streaming and its direction inside a cell, respectively.

-The flows in plant cells are driven by a so-called molecular motor, where a myosin molecule moves along actin filaments.
-Hence, the mechanism of flow activation is the same as that in animal cells \cite{Squires-Quake-RMP2005,McintoshOstap-CSatAG2016,Astumian-Science2020,Julicher-etal-RMP1997}.
-Recently, Tominaga et al. reported that the size of a plant depends on the streaming velocity, which implies that the velocity of myosin molecules determines the plant size \cite{TominagaIto-COPB2015}.
-Therefore, protoplasmic streaming has been extensively studied by experimental and theoretical techniques, including fluid dynamical simulations \cite{Goldstein-etal-PRL2008,Goldstein-etal-PNAS2008,Goldstein-etal-JFM2010,Raymond-Goldstein-IF2015,Kikuchi-Mochizuki-PlosOne2015,Niwayama-etal-PNAS2010}.
+The flow in plant cells is driven by a molecular motor in which a myosin molecule moves along actin filaments.
+Hence, the flow activation mechanism is the same as that in animal cells \cite{Squires-Quake-RMP2005,McintoshOstap-CSatAG2016,Astumian-Science2020,Julicher-etal-RMP1997}.
+Recently, Tominaga et al. reported that the size of a plant depends on the streaming velocity, which implies that the velocity of myosin molecules determines plant size \cite{TominagaIto-COPB2015}.
+To date, protoplasmic streaming has been extensively studied using experimental and theoretical techniques, including fluid dynamics simulations \cite{Goldstein-etal-PRL2008,Goldstein-etal-PNAS2008,Goldstein-etal-JFM2010,Raymond-Goldstein-IF2015,Kikuchi-Mochizuki-PlosOne2015,Niwayama-etal-PNAS2010}.